This African Baule ikat cloth was also known as a 'wrapper' as it was worn wrapped around the body and also used as carrier for everyday items.

 The Baule are an Akan people and one of the largest tribe in Ivory Coast, Western Africa, who historically migrated from Ghana.
 They are traditionally farmers who live in the centre of Ivory Coast.

-**pictures are very close representation of the colours but not 100% due to different light conditions and viewing screens.
+**pictures are very close representation of the colours but not 100% due to different light conditions and different viewing screens.
 Please sent me a message if you would like more informations.